sorrymint/AWSNewsFeed/README.md

 5. Only add one element at a time.
 6. NOT THE WHOLE ARRAY.
 7. Make sure to change the URL to match the one from your S3 bucket.
-8. Repeat this for each event.
+8. Repeat this for each event YOU SHOULD HAVE THREE IN TOTAL.
 9. Take a screenshot of your DB.

 ![add Data](./instructions/addingData.webp)